phillipgr4vy/gr4vy-docs/docs/connectors/gocardless-gocardless.md

 ---

 ## Sign-up
 GoCardless provides a self-service sign-up for a sandbox account.
-To sign-up for an account simply visit the [sign-up page](https://manage-sandbox.gocardless.com/signup) and fill in the details.
+To sign-up for an account visit the [sign-up page](https://manage-sandbox.gocardless.com/signup) and fill in the details.

 ## Credentials
 When setting up GoCardless in the Gr4vy Dashboard, you will need to configure the following credentials, which are obtained from GoCardless: